 Celeste Boffrey had been the proprietor of the Crusty Edge in those days.
 He hadnāt been back there in years and wondered if Celeste was even still living.
-She must have been in her fifties even then.
+She must have been in her fifties then.

-Heād hung out near Celesteās place most mornings, hoping for a dropped scrapābut rarely finding oneāuntil one morning sheād confronted him.
+Heād hung near Celesteās place most mornings, hoping for a dropped scrapābut rarely finding oneāuntil one morning sheād confronted him.

 āYouāre here every morning,ā she said.